Tillandsia xerographica: Description

 Tillandsia xerographica is a slow-growing, xerophytic epiphyte.
 The greenish silver leaves are wide at the base and taper to a point making an attractive, sculptural rosette, 3 ft or more in diameter and over 3 ft high in flower.
-The inflorescence, on a thick, green stem, 6-15 in in height, densely branched.
+The inflorescence, on a thick, green stem, 6-15 in in height, is densely branched.
 The leaf bracts are rosy red; the floral bracts are chartreuse; and the petals of the tubular flowers are red to purple and are very long lasting (months).